11968-ship-it/holbertonschool-hbnb/part1/README.md

 ### 2) Place Creation
-Purpose of the Sequence Diagram: It illustrates how a request to create a new place flows through the system layers.
+This section explains how a Place is created in the HBnB application.1~This section explains how a Place is created in the HBnB application.

 It shows:
 * The interaction between the client and API